Arts Wisconsin presents ninth annual Arts in the Community Awards

 The annual Arts in the Community Awards, presented by Arts Wisconsin in partnership with the League of Wisconsin Municipalities, honor communities and civic leaders around the state for championing the arts as integral to economic, educational and community vitality.
 The deadline to submit nominations for the 2017 awards is Friday, August 18, 2017.

-The award winners will be recognized at the League’s yearly conference in Appleton on October 19, 2017; at Arts Day in Madison in March 2018; and at other Arts Wisconsin events in locations around the state throughout the year (dates/locations TBA).
+The 2017 award honorees and sponsors will be recognized at the League’s yearly conference in Appleton on October 19, 2017; at Arts Day in Madison in March 2018; and at other Arts Wisconsin events in locations around the state throughout the year (dates/locations TBA).
 The awardees will also participate in a conference panel discussion on the benefits, impact and value of the arts and creative economy in and for Wisconsin communities.
 Award winners for 2017 will be selected by a panel of civic leaders.
 The awards are original works of glass art created by Matthew Heindl of Maatwerk Studio in Blue Mounds, WI.

 At least two awards are made each year, to a village, town and city with over 20,000 population and under 20,000 population.

 Generous sponsors of the awards are:

 - Heid Music of Appleton, Green Bay, Madison, Oshkosh and Wisconsin Rapids, providing musical instruments and quality instruction throughout the state